How come you don't have <game

 AtariProtos.com is not a general Atari

 game review site.
-I only do reviews for games for
+I normally only do reviews for

-a lot of games out there that most likely had prototypes
+While there are a lot of games out there that most

-made, they will not be added to my site until an actual
+added to my site until an actual prototype is

 have a prototype that is not listed on your site.
 Can I